Frahiriart/Finsnippy/README.md

 Professor, Richard BONNET

 ## Synopsis
 Phylosnip is a pipeline of bacterial typing.
 The pipeline use the data of high-throughput sequencing which will be mapped to an haploid reference genome.
-Next, Phylosnip find SNP, indels and MNP to discriminate strains to the core genome but also between themselves.
+Next, Phylosnip find SNP, indels and MNP to discriminate sample to a core genome but also between themselves.
 Finally, Phylosnip will produce a distance matrice and a network graph.

 ## Installation
 This will install the repositories on github.